Trump–Raffensperger phone call: State

 Willis' investigation focuses on Trump's phone call to Raffensperger and other attempts by Trump to influence Georgia officials, including the attorney general of Georgia and the governor.
 The investigation is also examining a November 13, 2020, phone call by Senator Lindsey Graham to Raffensperger in which Graham tried to influence the election result.
-Trump himself may have provided additional incriminating information when he publicly bragged at a September 25, 2021, rally in Perry, Georgia that he had asked Governor Kemp to "help us out and call a special election".
+Trump himself may have provided additional incriminating information when he publicly said at a September 25, 2021, rally in Perry, Georgia, that he had asked Governor Kemp to "help us out and call a special election".
 On May 2, 2022, an updated overview of the related legal details and circumstances was reported in The New York Times.

 On July 5, 2022, the special grand jury issued subpoenas for Lindsey Graham, Rudy Giuliani, John Eastman, Cleta Mitchell, Kenneth Chesebro and Jenna Ellis.

 On January 9, 2023, the grand jury completed its investigation giving District Attorney Fani Willis the decision to file any criminal charges.
 A hearing was scheduled for January 24 to address if any portions of the report will be released to the public by an order dissolving the grand jury by Fulton County Judge Robert McBurney.